-Have you heard of the Aokigahara Suicide Forest?
+Have you heard of the Aokigahara Forest?
 The Aokigahara Forest in Japan (Japanese: 青木ヶ原) (known as the Sea of Trees in Japanese 樹海) is the country’s most infamous forest.
-The Junkai forest is considered to be the second most popular suicide spot in the world after the Golden Gate bridge in San Francisco.
-It is a popular spot for dark tourism as it is considered the world’s most haunted forest.
-Read for more about my experience hiking in this virgin forest and whether you should go. *TRIGGER WARNING.*
+The Junkai forest is infamous due to the internet.Read for more about my experience hiking in this virgin forest and whether you should go.

-The Aokigahara Forest has long been considered a haunted place due to some stories about earth bound spirits known as (yūrei) who die with a deep sadness or anger in the forest as well as the legends of people leaving elderly people in isolated places, including this forest, to die during times of famine.
-Its reputation was only strengthened following the Japanese fiction book about a couple that goes there to commit suicide.
-Now, there's an American horror movie called The Forest about it.
-(FYI the movie “The Forest” is NOT real or based on a true story; it’s just a Hollywood interpretation of the Aokigahara stories.
-However, the Aokigahara forest is a real place, but The Forest movie was filmed in Serbia as the Japanese government would not allow it.)
+The Aokigahara Forest has long been considered a haunted place due to stories about earthbound spirits known as (yūrei) who perish with a deep sadness or anger in the forest as well as the legends of people leaving seniors in isolated places, including these woods, to die during times of famine.

 Is the Aokigahara Forest haunted?